Table of Content

 upc and cupc logo

-Both UPC and cUPC certifications are standards set by the International Association of Plumbing and Mechanical Officials (IAPMO)», a globally respected authority in plumbing and mechanical codes.
-These certifications ensure that faucets meet rigorous requirements for safety, durability, and environmental performance.
-Let’s break them down:
+Both UPC and cUPC certifications are standards set by the International Association of Plumbing and Mechanical Officials (IAPMO), a globally respected authority in plumbing and mechanical codes.
+These certifications are intended to show that faucets meet certain requirements for performance and material composition.

 • UPC (Uniform Plumbing Code): The UPC certification is based on the Uniform Plumbing Code, a set of standards developed by IAPMO and recognized by the American National Standards Institute (ANSI).
-It ensures that faucets comply with U.S. plumbing regulations, focusing on material quality, performance, and safety for American systems.
+It is a standard intended to show that faucets comply with U.S. plumbing regulations, focusing on aspects like material quality and performance for American systems.

 • cUPC (Canadian Uniform Plumbing Code): The cUPC certification takes the UPC standards a step further by incorporating additional requirements specific to Canadian plumbing codes.
 This makes cUPC-certified faucets compliant for use in both the United States and Canada, offering a broader scope of approval across North America.